Munford High School: Activities

 The school receives most recognition for its band program, established in 1946.
 The band has won 21 University of Memphis Bandmaster's Championships since 1995 (with 11 consecutive wins from 2007 through 2017).
 In 2007 the band was named USSBA Tri-State Champions, and placed 3rd in their class at the USSBA National Championships in Baltimore, MD.
 In 2009, the band returned to the USSBA National Championship, placing 2nd overall, as well as receiving Highest Visual Score, Highest Percussion Score, and the United States Marine Corps "Esprit de Corps" award.
 In 2010, the band won its first Tennessee State Championship, and was Tennessee State Champions for the second and last time in 2013.
 In 2011, the band went for its last and final time to the USSBA National Championship taking first place, making it the first band from the south in USSBA history to take this title.
 Continuing their success the band won USBands Southern States for the first time in 2012 and was defending champions again in 2016.
 Barry Trobaugh was the Director and Gary Fite (MHS c/o 86) as Assistant Director from 1994 to 2021.
+In 2025, the band recently went to the BOA Grand National Championships for the first time ever.
 The band is currently under the direction of Munford alum, David Stevens.

 In November 2015, the marching band performed in the Macy's Thanksgiving Day Parade in New York City, NY.
 In 2019, the marching band performed in the Rose Parade in Pasadena, California on New Year's Day.

 The school also has a baseball team, which was the 1991 state champion with a 29-1 record.
 The school softball team made its first state appearance at Murfreesboro in 2011 and has made back to back appearances since.
 The girls return in 2012 resulted in their first win at this level.
 In 2013, the school's advanced placement choir performed in Carnegie Hall with Z. Randall Stroope and with Foreigner as part of the band's 2013 tour.